denismezhlumyan20004a/customer-intelligence-ml-lakehouse/README.md

 # Customer Intelligence ML Lakehouse

+This portfolio project uses anonymized business identifiers.
+“RetailCo” is a fictional company name, and no confidential customer data or credentials are included.

 Production-oriented customer churn early-warning system built with AWS S3, Apache Spark, Databricks, MLflow, Unity Catalog and Apache Airflow.

 The system identifies currently active customers who are at risk of suffering a revenue decline of at least 30% during the following three months.
 It produces a complete customer risk table plus operational Top 25 and Top 30 retention lists.